dydxprotocol/v4-documentation/pages/user-guides/how_to_troubleshoot_withdrawals_and_deposits.md

     You should see a "deposit to subaccount" transaction there.

     - If not, you can confirm whether USDC has arrived on Noble, by checking [https://www.mintscan.io/noble](https://www.mintscan.io/noble) or [https://ibc.range.org](https://ibc.range.org).
-    - You need to make sure you have the dYdX Front-end opened and wallet connected.
+    - You need to make sure you have the dYdX front-end opened and wallet connected.
 The dYdX front end will detect your funds on Noble and auto-sweep it to your dYdX address.
 For this to happen, you need to actively open the front end and connect your wallet.
       ​

 4.  **Manual process stuck funds**